leobut/geocachingUtils/README.md

 # Development [![Build Status](https://travis-ci.org/ControlTheBit/geocachingUtils.svg?branch=master)](https://travis-ci.org/ControlTheBit/geocachingUtils) [![devDependencies Status](https://david-dm.org/ControlTheBit/geocachingUtils/dev-status.svg)](https://david-dm.org/ControlTheBit/geocachingUtils?type=dev) [![Code Climate](https://codeclimate.com/github/ControlTheBit/geocachingUtils/badges/gpa.svg)](https://codeclimate.com/github/ControlTheBit/geocachingUtils)

-## How to run this extension
+**Note:** If you just want to download and use the extension, get it from here: [GeocachingUtils](https://chrome.google.com/webstore/detail/geocaching-utils/aiddapoflafkbecobkoiakgagaijacaa)

-Note: This is only needed if you are working on the extension and want to try something on your local machine.
-If you just want to download and use the extension, get it from here: [GeocachingUtils](https://chrome.google.com/webstore/detail/geocaching-utils/aiddapoflafkbecobkoiakgagaijacaa)
+The stuff described in this chapter is only needed if you are working on the extension and want to try something on your local machine.

-1. Go to the extensions settings page in chrome (Make sure you have enabled the developer mode in Chrome)
-2. Click the "Load unpacked extension..." button
-3. Select the "source" folder of this project
-4. Navigate to geocaching.com and enjoy

 ## How to setup the project locally
 0. Have Node.js and npm installed
 1. Checkout this project
 2. Open command line in the root folder of the project
 3. Run `npm i` to install all dependecies (has to be done once)
-4. Run the grunt tasks you as often as you want:
+4. Run the `grunt` in the command line (You can find all available grunt tasks in the Gruntfile)

-	- `grunt cleanUp` to clean up your local development environment
-	- `grunt build` to run `cleanUp`, jsHint and cssLint
-	- `grunt` to run `build`, js uglification, css&json minification and create a package ready for chrome web store
+## How to run this extension
+1. Go to the extensions settings page in chrome (Make sure you have enabled the developer mode in Chrome)
+2. Click the "Load unpacked extension..." button
+3. Select the "source" (or "build" if you want to test the built version) folder of this project
+4. Navigate to geocaching.com and enjoy

 # Release History
+- 2.0.1 (under development)
+	- Various smaller bugfixes in features and translations and changes under the hood
 - 2.0.0
 	- Adapt the log editor enhancement features to the new editor implementation by groundspeak (Issue [#45](/../../issues/45))
 - 1.0.1